mysterious-coding/base_entranced/README.md

 This mod is based on base_enhanced with some extra features

 ###g_sexydisruptor
-0 = Sniper shots with full charge (1.5 seconds or more) cause incineration effect
+0 = Sniper shots with full charge (1.5 seconds or more) cause incineration effect (fixed default JK3 setting, which was bugged)

 1 = All sniper shots cause incineration effect